Office of Indian Energy and Economic Development (IEED)

 Welcome to the Office of Indian Energy and Economic Development Web site.
 Here you will learn about the work our office is doing to help Indian communities gain economic self-sufficiency through the development of their energy and mineral resources, application of established business practices, and co-sponsorship of innovative training programs.

-The office is made up of four Divisions:
+The office is made up of three Divisions:

 Division of Capital Investment - Manages the Indian Loan Guaranty Program to facilitate access to capital and loan financing for Indians.